-Many in the industry have expressed the opinion of taking ownership of these words.
-And by taking ownership of these words thus removing their ability to hurt.
-But I think that its time for society to understand why if these words used in a negative context can be harmful.
+Many sex workers advocate for taking ownership of these terms, reclaiming them, and removing their ability to hurt.
+However, it is important for society to understand why these words, when used in a negative context, can be harmful.

 The Australian Human Rights Commission report on addressing sexual orientation and/or gender identity discrimination notes the importance of ‘using appropriate, inclusive and empowering terminology’.